Hebron, Maine: History

 It was granted on March 8, 1777, by the Massachusetts General Court to Alexander Shepard, Jr. of Newton, Massachusetts as payment for a survey chart of the Maine coast that he had assisted making.
 It was named Shepardsfield Plantation, although early inhabitants called it Bog Brook Plantation.
 There was a farm settled in 1764 on what is now Sodom Road in Hebron before the Revolution and the grant to Alexander Shepard Jr. The first settlers of Shepardsfield Plantation were Captain Daniel Buckman and his family in 1778.
 Others followed, many fresh from the battlefields of the Revolutionary War.
 On February 27, 1829, Hebron's southwestern half was set off and incorporated as the town of Oxford.

 Agriculture was the principal occupation, with hay the chief crop.
 In addition, the town had fine orchards.
 The outlet of Marshall Pond, the largest body of water, provided power for mills.
 There was a sawmill, shingle mill, pail factory, blacksmith shop and shoe shop.
 In 1804, Deacon William Barrows, Jr. was instrumental in founding Hebron Academy.
 The town would be crossed by the Rumford Falls and Buckfield Railroad.
 The Western Maine Sanatorium opened at Hebron in 1904, the first of its kind in the state.
 It treated tuberculosis patients with rest, fresh air and a healthy diet.
 Taken over by the state in 1915, it closed in 1959.

 Geography

 According to the United States Census Bureau, the town has a total area of 22.54 sqmi, of which 22.41 sqmi is land and 0.13 sqmi is water.
-Hebron is drained by Cobb Brook, Cushman Brook, Bicknell Brook and Allen Brook.
+Hebron is drained by Cobb, Cushman, Bicknell and Allen brooks.

 The town is crossed by Maine State Route 119.
 It borders the towns of Buckfield to the north, Oxford to the south, Paris to the west, and Turner and Minot to the east.

 Hebron is known for the Rubellite Tourmaline, found on Mt.
 Rubellite in Hebron Center.